eunomia-bpf/eunomia-bpf/README.md

 `eunomia-bpf` is a dynamic loading library base on `libbpf`, and a compile toolchain.
 With eunomia-bpf, you can:

-- Write eBPF kernel code only and automatically exposing your data from kernel
+- Write eBPF kernel code only and No code generation, we will automatically exposing your data from kernel
 - Compile eBPF kernel code to a `JSON`, you can dynamically load it on another machine without recompile
-- Compile eBPF program to a `WASM` module, and you can operate the eBPF program or process the data in user space `WASM` runtime
-- Package, distribute, and run user-space and kernel-space eBPF programs together in `WASM` module
+- Package, distribute, and run user-space and kernel-space eBPF programs together in `OCI` compatible `WASM` module
 - very small and simple!
 The library itself `<1MB` and no `LLVM/Clang` dependence, can be embedded easily in you project
 - as fast as `<100ms` and little resource need to dynamically load and run eBPF program